sphinx-doc/sphinx/Doc-26/install/index.rst

 The specified installation directories are relative to :file:`{prefix}`.
 Of course, you also have to ensure that these directories are in Python's module search path, such as by putting a :file:`.pth` file in :file:`{prefix}`.
-See section :ref:`search-path` to find out how to modify Python's search path.
+See section :ref:`inst-search-path` to find out how to modify Python's search path.

 If you want to define an entire installation scheme, you just have to supply all of the installation directory options.
 The recommended way to do this is to